timsherrell/osticket-prereqs/README.md

 ![run optional features](https://github.com/timsherrell/osticket-prereqs/blob/main/optionalfeatures1.gif)

 This will bring up the Windows Features window where we will choose the options necessary to install IIS.

+From here, check the box next to Internet Information Services and click the '+' next to it to expand it.
+Expand Application Development Features click the CGI box, then collapse Application Development Features again by hitting the '-' next to it.
+Exapnd Common HTTP Features, make sure all the boxes are checked.

+Click OK.

 ![IIS Installation](https://github.com/timsherrell/osticket-prereqs/blob/main/ISS%20install.gif)